Kevin Can Wait: Season 1

+Season 2

+Awards

+Kevin James received a nomination for Favorite Actor in a New TV Series at the 43rd People's Choice Awards in 2017.

 Home media

-The complete first season was released on DVD by Sony Pictures Home Entertainment on September 5, 2017, with the second season released in Australia by Shock on May 8, 2019.
+The complete first season of Kevin Can Wait was released on DVD by Sony Pictures Home Entertainment on September 5, 2017, while the second season was released in Australia by Shock on May 8, 2019.